michaelcheng924/apollo-graphql-examples/README.md

 #### Test subscriptions

-7. Click `Enter` for a channel.
-Open another tab and copy the channel link there.
-Add a message.
-Message should show up in both tabs.
+1. Click the "Subscriptions" link at the top.
+1. Open that page in two tabs.
+Add a message to one tab.
+That message should automatically appear in the second tab also!

-## Deploying to Heroku
+## Todos

-1. Download Heroku CLI and log in
+1. Authentication
-1.  `heroku create app-name`
+1. Pagination
-1.  `git push heroku master`

-## Todos/Contributing

-1. Apollo Engine
+1. React Native
-2. If you have an idea or want to contribute, simply create an issue and/or submit a pull request!